XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 The `TOTAL_BC` stage solves the full XCTS system of equations consistently and all at once.
 The only thing that distinguishes
-`TOTAL_BC` from `ECC_RED` is that, by default, `TOTAL_BC` fixes the variable `global_omega` using the quasi-equilibrium assumption of `Madm == Mkomar` where as `ECC_RED` uses user-defined values or 3.5PN estimates of the `global_omega` and `adot`.
+`TOTAL_BC` from `ECC_RED` is that, by default, `TOTAL_BC` fixes the variable `global_omega` using the quasi-equilibrium assumption of `Madm == Mkomar` where as `ECC_RED` uses user-defined value for `ecc_omega` and `adot` or the built-in 3.5PN estimates.
-However, when running a new initial data sequence, the `global_omega` is initially fixed in the `TOTAL_BC` stage (you can see the control enabled within the `initial_bbh.info` file) using the initial 3.5PN estimate.
+However, when running a new initial data sequence, the `global_omega` is initially fixed in the `TOTAL_BC` stage using the initial 3.5PN estimate prior to obtaining a quasi-equilibrium solution.

 There is of course a very simple reason for this - otherwise the solution would diverge.
-Put simply, in ID generation of binary objects the shift is very sensitive in such systems and, as such, can cause wild changes in the solution before converge is obtained, if at all.
-Additionally, the quasi-equilibrium equations are evaluated at infinity on the surface of the compatified domain which is incredibly course.
+Put simply, in ID generation of binary objects the shift is very sensitive in such systems and, as such, can cause wild changes in the solution before convergence is obtained, if at all.
+Additionally, the quasi-equilibrium equations for BBHs are evaluated at "infinity" on the surface of the compatified domain which is incredibly course.
 To get around these challenges, `global_omega` is fixed for one solving stage to allow all the fields to converge to a reasonable initial solution.

-After this initial solution is obtained, the `fixed_omega` control is deactivated and the `TOTAL_BC` stage is reran with quasi-equilibrium.
+After this initial solution is obtained, the `fixed_omega` control is deactivated and the `TOTAL_BC` stage is reran with the quasi-equilibrium constraint.
 This is also done to ensure an accurate `COM` is found before obtaining 3.5PN estimates of the `global_omega` and `adot` within the `ECC_RED` stage.

 ## ECC_RED Stage